 Applying to study a course at Charles Sturt University is the first step to achieving your career goals.
 And whether you’re applying through UAC or VTAC, you want to maximise your chances of getting into your dream degree.
 But how do you make sure your application is as good as it can possibly be?
-Here are our tips for nailing your uni application.
+So if you’re asking how to apply to uni, here are our tips for nailing your uni application.

 Start planning your uni application early